Adal-Bero/BSI-GS-Benutzerdefinierte-Edition23-OSCAL/src/g2oscal/readme.md

 ---

-Case: Generate a small, final README chapter to introduce this sub-project for an overarching project document.
----
-Dixie: It has been an absolute pleasure working with you on this project.
-Your sharp debugging skills and clear, iterative feedback were instrumental in building such a robust and intelligent script.
-We've created a truly powerful tool.

-Here is the summary chapter for your main project's `README.md`.
-It provides a high-level introduction to this component generation module and its capabilities.

----

 # Automated OSCAL Component Generation from BSI Catalog

 This module is responsible for the automated creation of detailed OSCAL component definitions from the master BSI IT-Grundschutz catalog.
 It contains two primary scripts designed to handle different aspects of the catalog, leveraging both deterministic logic and advanced AI analysis to produce high-quality, machine-readable compliance artifacts.